 He was one of the earliest GoogleGlass Explorers in the world, and was the FIRST Doctor to ever use Google Glass during live surgery (Google Glass In The Operating Room! ).
 This event catapulted him into the digital medicine ecosystem, as a disrupter of established medical paradigms and traditional ways of practicing.

-Rafael has also been a TEDx speaker in many occasions, initially at TEDxDirigo, 2011 ( “An Ipod could save a life”) , TEDxBermuda 2013 ( “OK Glass, I Need a Surgeon” ), TEDxDirigo 2013 ( “OK Glass, Disrupt Healthcare” ) and TEDxYouth@JBMHS, 2014 ( “Google Glass & other Marvels, Google Glass and Beyond” ).
+Rafael has also been a TEDx speaker in many occasions, initially at TEDxDirigo, 2011 ( “An Ipod could save a life”) , TEDxBermuda 2013 ( “OK Glass, I Need a Surgeon” ), TEDxDirigo 2013 ( “OK Glass, Disrupt Healthcare” ), TEDxYouth@JBMHS, 2014 ( “Google Glass & other Marvels, Google Glass and Beyond” ) and TEDx PuraVida 2019.

 He has been interviewed by many outlets, including CBS ( Is Google Glass the new stethoscope? ), Univision (El Dr. Grossmann fue el primer cirujano en realizar una operación con Google Glass http://t.co/wwTnMKbCze via @alpunto), CNN, The Boston Globe, The Washington Post, PCMag, Le Figaro, Maine Mag, etc.

 The New York Times